anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 # Background

 [@!RFC7480] defines the "application/rdap+json" media type to be used with RDAP.
-This document defines a new media type to be used in conjunction with the current media type when an RDAP extension needs to be described during HTTP content negotiation.
+This document defines a new parameter for this media type when an RDAP extension needs to be described during HTTP content negotiation.

-Though there maybe other purposes, the usage of this media type enables an RDAP client to signal to an RDAP server the list of RDAP extensions supported by that client.
+This parameter enables an RDAP client to signal to an RDAP server the list of RDAP extensions supported by that client.
-For example, an RDAP client that supports the "foo" extension may use this mechanism as a signal to an RDAP server, thus allowing the server to serve data using the "foo" extension only when it can be assured the client can understand it.
+For example, an RDAP client that supports the "foo" extension may use this mechanism as a signal to an RDAP server, thus allowing the server to respond with data using the "foo" extension inside an RDAP response only when it can be assured the client can understand the extension.

 By using this method, there is no need for every RDAP extension to define their own unique signaling mechanism.
 Additionally, this method is designed to be backwards-compatible